Be a lifeline for Rohingya and Bangladeshi families

 £100 – Provide clean water, sanitation and improved hygiene to 10 Rohingya refugees, protecting them from disease, infection, and floods.

-In this month of mercy, help us to support vulnerable Bangladeshi children and families, as well as brutally marginalized Rohingya families.
+Help us to support vulnerable Bangladeshi children and families, as well as brutally marginalized Rohingya families.

 Show mercy to a street child

-This Ramadan, we’re also working to transform the futures of the most vulnerable children in Bangladesh, where a staggering 6.7 million children are out of school.
+We’re also working to transform the futures of the most vulnerable children in Bangladesh, where a staggering 6.7 million children are out of school.
 An estimated 350,000 children living on the streets of Dhaka.
 Help us to build brighter futures.

 Be a mercy; £240 to our drop-in centre for street children in Dhaka, and help a child to have food, education, healthcare and a safe space for a whole year.